U.S. Route 29 in Alabama: Troy area to Rural Macon County

 Beginning near a cold-storage facility, the road runs along the west side of the same railroad line it had encountered in downtown Troy.
-After the intersection with Pike CR 55, the road crosses a bridge over that line and then runs along the east side.
-Both the road and the railroad line curve from the northeast to the southeast, and along the way US 29/SR 15 serves as the southern terminus of SR 223.
+After the intersection with CR 55, the road crosses a bridge over that line and then runs along the east side.
+Both the road and the railroad line curve from the northeast to the southeast, and, along the way, US 29/SR 15 serves as the southern terminus of SR 223.
 The road continues to curve to the southeast until it enters Banks, where it turns left onto a blinker-light intersection with Monticello Avenue crossing that same railroad line in the process, while SR 93 continues south from there.
 US 29/SR 15 runs mostly eastbound as it serves as the northern terminus of SR 201.
 After passing through some of the wetlands surrounding Richland Creek, it serves as the northern terminus of SR 130 north of Monticello, and then the route curves to the northeast.
-The last community in Pike County is Josie, where it then to north-northwest before the intersection with Pike CR 6628.
-After curving to the right as it intersects Pike CR 6652, it runs northeast as it crosses the Bullock County line and descends along a hill.
-After the county line it passes through communities such as Tanyard, where it intersects CR 53 before curving more towards the north as it runs along bridges over Mill Creek and Double Creek, then Perote, where it intersects Bullock CR 8, then makes a reverse curve as it climbs a slight hill before running straight north.
-The road tilts north-northwest as it enters Blues Old Stand, and then begins to curve towards the northeast where it passes through Scottland.
-Winding past a power line right-of-way before making another curve towards the north, it passes through Aberfoil where it has a brief overlap with Bullock CR 31, but more importantly serves as the northern terminus of SR 239, with a connecting road south of that terminus.
+The last community in Pike County is Josie, where it then to north-northwest before the intersection with CR 6628.
+After curving to the right as it intersects CR 6652, it runs northeast as it crosses the Bullock County line and descends along a hill.
+After the county line it passes through communities such as Tanyard, where it intersects CR 53 before curving more toward the north as it runs along bridges over Mill and Double creeks, then Perote, where it intersects CR 8, then makes a reverse curve as it climbs a slight hill before running straight north.
+The road tilts north-northwest as it enters Blues Old Stand and then begins to curve towards the northeast where it passes through Scottland.
+Winding past a powerline right-of-way before making another curve toward the north, it passes through Aberfoil where it has a brief overlap with CR 31, but more importantly serves as the northern terminus of SR 239, with a connecting road south of that terminus.
 From there, US 29 curves to the northwest.